 Long-term: establish WO as a deployer of CSR funds

 Plans are contingent on WO setting up a legal entity in India that is capable of receiving these funds.
-This moves the CSR initiative out of the advocacy-only category0.
+This moves the CSR initiative out of the advocacy-only category.

 Must understand current CSR guidelines for water and sanitation and then advocate with Ministry of Corporate Affairs (see “next steps”)